Logo

 While some of the novel's characters are fictional creations, the underground network they create reflects the real resistance groups who risked everything to protect cultural treasures from both Nazi looting and Soviet confiscation during WWII.
 Their story resonates powerfully today, as an estimated 100,000 artworks stolen during the war remain missing, and questions of art restitution continue to challenge museums, governments, and families worldwide.

-Inspired by a chance discovery at Paris's Marché aux Puces, the novel illuminates how personal and political histories intertwine in the ongoing effort to reclaim lost cultural heritage.
+Inspired by the author's chance discovery at Paris's Marché aux Puces, the novel illuminates how personal and political histories intertwine in the ongoing effort to reclaim lost cultural heritage.

 For Readers